List of Wednesday characters: Rowan Laslow

 Rowan Laslow (portrayed by Callum Ross) is a DaVinci student at Nevermore Academy.
+He is the roommate of Xavier Thorpe and on the fencing team.
 He caused trouble for Wednesday.
-Rowan was later killed by Tyler Galpin's Hyde form.
-Larissa Weems covered up the incident that even involved her posing as Rowan.
+Rowan is later killed by Tyler Galpin's Hyde form.
+Larissa Weems covers up the incident by posing as Rowan with her shapeshifting powers.

 Joseph Crackstone

-Joseph Crackstone (portrayed by William Houston) is a pilgrim and Laurel Gates' ancestor who hunted outcasts.
-He was revived by Laurel to attack Nevermore Academy.
-Crackstone was slain by Wednesday and Bianca.
+Joseph Crackstone (portrayed by William Houston) is a Pilgrim and Laurel Gates' ancestor, who hated and hunted Outcasts.
+He was resurrected by Laurel to attack Nevermore Academy and exterminate all Outcasts.
+Crackstone was slain by Wednesday, with the help of Bianca.

 Reggie Anwar

 Dr. Reggie Anwar (portrayed by Nitin Ganatra) is Jericho's coroner.
 He was shot in the head by Marilyn Thornhill/Laurel Gates and staged to look like a suicide.
 He was due to retire shortly after this, and go on a cruise with his wife.

 Garrett Gates

-Garrett Gates (portrayed by Lewis Hayes) is a Normie student in Jericho at the time when Gomez Addams was a student.
-He was infatuated with Morticia Frump.
-It was claimed that Gomez was the one who killed Garrett, although it was revealed that while attempting to poison the entirety of Nevermore, Garrett got into a fight with Gomez, and the vial of Nightshade he had in his pocket shattered, poisoning him.
-This caused him to go crazy as the poison took effect, and as he was about to kill Gomez, Morticia impaled him with a sword, and he fell off the roof into the courtyard, directly in front of Larissa Weems.
+Garrett Gates (portrayed by Lewis Hayes) was a Normie in Jericho when Gomez Addams was a student at Nevermore.
+He was infatuated with Morticia Frump, which infatuation proceeded to complete obsession.

+It was alleged that Gomez killed Garrett, but there was insufficient evidence to support this.
+Decades later, it was discovered that while attempting to poison the entire student body of Nevermore at his father's behest, Garrett got into a fight with Gomez that caused the vial of nightshade poison in his pocket to shatter, fatally poisoning him via skin absorption.
+This caused him to go crazy as the poison took effect.
+As he was about to kill Gomez, Morticia ran him through with a sword and he fell off the second floor balcony into the courtyard.
+He landed directly in front of Larissa Weems, terrifying her.